Hyunwoo-Park-Yonsei/hyunwoo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jongseo Choi received the B.S. degree in Electronic Engineering from Chungbuk National University, South Korea, in 2015.
-He received the M.S. degree in Automotive Software Engineering from Chemnitz University of Technology, Germany, in 2020.
-He was  a quality engineer in the mechatronics quality department of Hyundai Mobis Co., Ltd., South Korea,  from 2015 to 2018.
-He worked with IAV Automotive Engineering, Inc., Germany, as an intern researcher  working on motion prediction for autonomous vehicles, from 2019 to 2020.
-Since 2020, he has been  with ThorDrive Co., Ltd, Seoul, South Korea, as a senior researcher working on motion planning for autonomous driving.
-His research interests include motion planning and motion prediction for autonomous vehicles and robotics.
+Jongseo Choi received the B.S. degree in Mechanical Engineering from Yonsei University, South Korea, in 2022.
+Since 2022, he has been  with ThorDrive Co., Ltd, Seoul, South Korea, as a researcher working on motion planning for autonomous driving.
+His research interests include motion planning and reinforcement learning for autonomous vehicles and robotics.
 {style="text-align: justify;"}